Jules Verne’s Mikhail Strogoff

 Stephanie is a Sydney-based translator who turned in a legal career to combine her true loves of literature and French.
 She is responsible for introducing the enormously successful works of much-loved French author, the Countess de Ségur, to a whole new generation of English-speaking children.
 You can find out more about Stephanie at Our Authors page.

-To celebrate this major publishing event, we are producing a beautiful collectible hand-numbered limited edition of only 750 copies, illustrated with coloured end papers and delicate black and white drawings scattered throughout.
+To celebrate this major publishing event in 2016, we produced a beautiful collectible hand-numbered limited edition of only 750 copies, illustrated with coloured end papers and delicate black and white drawings scattered throughout.
 Special features: Hardcover, with cover made of textured red wibalin, with inset full colour cover illustration, and gold foil lettering on front and spine.
 Gold edges on pages, royal blue satin bookmark.

 And to whet your appetite for this amazing book, read on on for a plot summary, as well as a peek at the first four pages of the book!

 It is pre-revolutionary Russia.
 The Tsar is entertaining at the New Palace in Moscow.
 But despite outward appearances of peaceful glamour at the ball, trouble is brewing in the far-flung corners of the Russian Empire.